 It’s futuristic display technology projects important information directly onto the windscreen, including the vehicle's speed and any relevant traffic signs, to maximise driver safety at all times.

 To summarise; mix together the latest tech, crowd-pleasing looks and you’ve got the future of super cars.
+Now discontinued, discover the next generation of electric BMWs at Jardine Motors.

 The hybrid Mercedes-Benz C Class is a compact executive saloon car with an impressive exterior and interior trim.
 It manages a strong 78.4mpg and has just 94g/km CO2 emissions.
 The C300 BlueTec has a 2.1-litre twin turbo diesel but can run on just electric power for short distances and low speeds.